 Components of Good Logo Design

 All logos contain color and image and/or text.
-The simplicity of these core components can be deceiving, because the range of possibilities and combinations are endless.
+The simplicity of these core components can be deceiving because the range of possibilities and combinations are endless.
 It is the combinations and nuances of these components that determine how you design a unique logo for your project.

 Images can be taken from your personal or corporate photo gallery, purchased from photo compilers, drawn free-hand and converted to a digital image, or created on a graphic design program.
-Once you’ve selected your logo image, you can bend it, stretch it, curl it, or distort it to fit the project’s vision.
+Once you have selected your logo image, you can bend it, stretch it, curl it, or distort it to fit the project’s vision.

 The logo color is your next main consideration.
 In a logo design, color can be applied to the background, the text fonts, and the image itself.
 Choose colors that help convey the mood and intention of your project.
 Purple, for instance, suggests sensuality, while red conveys energy, and yellow stimulates the imagination.
 Your use of color and shading determines how to make a logo color fit your intention.
-Don’t be afraid to experiment.

 Software for Creating Your Logo